ruby2d/ruby2d.com/_pages/learn/get-started.md

 # Write your first 2D app

-After installing the gem, create a new Ruby script called `app.rb` and add the following two lines.
+After installing the gem, create a new Ruby script called `triangle.rb` and add the following two lines.

 ```ruby
 require 'ruby2d'